Miguel-Rodrigues/OciToLxcConverter/README.md

 This gzip file can then be uploaded to the defined template folder on the proxmox ve and the entrypoint can be assigned to a settings `lxc.init` on the container config file.
 (To be tested)

 ## TODO:
-- Extract the environment variables into a file
 - Find a way to inject the environment variables directly to the image rootfs or into the CT config file.
 - Find a way to inject the entrypoint script directly to the image rootfs and run after startup, or into the CT config file.